logtail/logtail-ruby-rails/README.md

 ## Get in touch

 Have any questions?
-Please explore the Better Stack Logs [documentation](https://betterstack.com/docs/logs/) or contact our [support](https://betterstack.com/help).
+Please explore the Better Stack [documentation](https://betterstack.com/docs/logs/) or contact our [support](https://betterstack.com/help).